bigcommerce/dev-docs/docs/stencil-docs/deploying-a-theme/naming-your-theme.md

     },
 ```

 Try inserting your custom variation into the `variations` object of Cornerstone's `config.json`.
-Your variation’s definition might look something like this:
+Your variation's definition might look something like this:

 <div class="HubBlock-header">
     <div class="HubBlock-header-title flex items-center">